Temple of Venus and Roma: Architecture

 Longitudinal and transverse section drawings showing a recreation of one half of the temple.

 Set on a podium measuring 145 m x 100 m, the peripteral temple itself measured 110 m x 53 m and 31 m high (counting the statues) and consisted of two main chambers (cellae), each housing a cult statue of a god—Venus, the goddess of love, and Roma, the goddess of Rome, both figures seated on a throne.
 The cellae were arranged symmetrically back-to-back.
-Roma's cella faced west, looking out over the Forum Romanum, and Venus' cella faced east, looking out over the Colosseum.
+Roma's cella faced west, looking out over the Forum Romanum, and Venus's cella faced east, looking out over the Colosseum.
 A row of four columns (tetrastyle) lined the entrance to each cella, and the temple was bordered by colonnaded entrances ending in staircases that led down to the Colosseum.
 As an additional clever subtlety by Hadrian, Venus also represented love (Amor in Latin), and "AMOR" is "ROMA" spelled backwards.
 Thus, placing the two divinities of Venus and Rome back-to-back in a single temple created a further symmetry with the back-to-back symmetry of their names.
 Within Venus' cella was another altar where newly wed couples could make sacrifices.
 Directly adjacent to this altar stood gigantic silver statues of Marcus Aurelius and Faustina the Younger.

 Bronze follis struck by Maxentius in Rome 308 - 310 AD.
 This coin is commemorating the reconstruction of the temple of Roma following the fire in 307 AD.
 Roma holding globe and sceptre seated within hexastyle temple with shield on the ground is depicted on the reverse.

 The west and east sides of the temple (the short sides) had ten white marble columns (decastyle) while the south and north sides featured twenty columns.
 All of these columns measured 1.8 m in width, making the temple very imposing.

-Most of the remains are incorporated in the church of S.Francesca Romana.
+Most of the remains are incorporated in the church of S. Francesca Romana.
 Due to the rebuilding by Maxentius, a coffered vaulted ceiling replaced the original wooden roof and the walls were doubled in thickness to take the increased load.
 The walls were inset with niches with small statues between small red porphyry columns standing above the floor on a plinth, all fronted by a colonnade in red porphyry.